Ashhad08/todo_app/README.md

 # todo_app

-A simple todo Application having the backend using firebase and models.
+A simple todo Application having the backend using firebase and JSON models.